 We have an Accessibility Policy which can be found on our school website.
 It details arrangements to make the current site accessible, for example, we aim to host many events in our downstairs hall to make sure that everyone can attend.
-Moving forward, Deyes are in the process of planning for a whole new school site, which will have accessibility at the forefront.
+While designing and planning our new school site, we had accessibility at the forefront of our mind.